 There is a confusing array of coffee filter sizes, brands and materials from which to choose.
-We have looked at some of the best coffee filters, made with a variety of materials, to help guide your selection.
+We have reviewed the best coffee filters, made with a variety of materials, to help guide your selection for your coffee maker.

 Melitta brands itself as the number one coffee filter maker in the world, so you should expect quality.

 The #4 cone filters are for 8 to 12-cup electric cone drip coffee makers.
 Be sure your brewer needs a #4 cone filter.